 Instead, he launched the National Cancer Act of 1971 so that the Public Health Service Act was better equipped for the efforts to fight cancer across the nation.

 Richard M. Nixon’s Impact in His Final Year

 After Ford’s pardon, Nixon was free to live his life in retirement in comfort and with no fear of further criminal charges related to the scandal.
 Over time, he would work to improve his image and remain an important part of the Republican party.

-He would give interviews and write books to cement his legacy.
-In January 1994, Nixon would establish the Center for the National Interest.
-This Washington, D.C think tank would be a non-partisan institution dealing with important political issues.
+He gave interviews and authored books to cement his legacy.
+In January 1994, Nixon established the Center for the National Interest.
+This Washington, D.C., think tank was a non-partisan institution dealing with important political issues.

-It is impossible to tell how we will view Richard M. Nixon in another 50 years, or if there will be any deeper compassion or hatred towards him when it comes time to mark the centenary of the Watergate scandal.
+It is impossible to tell how we will view Richard M. Nixon and his time in the Oval Office in another 50 years or if there will be any deeper compassion or hatred towards him when it comes time to mark the centenary of the Watergate scandal.

 He may not be quite the divisive or extreme figure he was in the 20th century.
 After all, we have since had a president impeached twice.

 Either way, there is no denying the impact that he had on the role of president, the direction of the nation at the time, and the portrayal of presidents in the media ever since.